cding/tensorflow_wrapper/README.md

 # Tensorflow Installation Wrapper

-A small project using CMake to build tensorflow C++ from source (Google's github tagged releases) on x86_64 and aarch64 (specifically arm64v8).
+A small project using CMake to build tensorflow C++ from source (Google's github tagged releases) on x86_64 and aarch64 (specifically arm64v8) with GPU support.

 # Build Requirements
 You can easily package these components into a Dockerfile if you want to go that route.